TIAA Robo-Advisor is Not Accepting New Clients

 |Top Features||Robo-advisor with passive and active management portfolios.
 Can opt out of a fund if you don’t want to invest in it.
 Access to wide ranging financial services at TIAA.|

 |Contact & Investing Advice||Available by phone Monday - Friday from 8:00 am to 7:00 pm EST. There are more than 70 experienced consultants available to help with account-related and financial questions.|

 |Investment Funds||Diversified mutual funds and exchange traded funds, offered primarily by Nuveen Investments, Inc., iShares, and other TIAA affiliated funds.|

 |Accounts Available||Individual and joint taxable accounts; traditional and Roth IRAs|

 What Differentiates TIAA Personal Portfolio Robo-Advisor From Competitors

 Personal Portfolio also benefits from being part of the TIAA family.
-TIAA is one of the largest financial institutions in the country, serving more than 5 million active members, with more than $1 trillion under assets.
+TIAA is one of the largest financial institutions in the country.
+The firm currently manages $1 trillion.

 TIAA offers a full range of financial products, including the following:

 - Banking – includes high interest checking and savings accounts, money markets, CDs, and home financing.